 - Ilyce R. Glink - 100 Questions Every First-Time Home Buyer Should Ask: With Answers from Top Brokers from Around the Country.

 When I personally bought my first house, this book was pure GOLD for me.
 There were so many questions I would have never asked had it not been for this book.
-I loved it so much I even created my own checklist and questionnaire when seeing a new residential rental property I want to purchase.
+I loved it so much that I even created my own checklist and questionnaire when seeing new residential rental properties I want to purchase.

 - Eric Tyson and Ray Brown - Home Buying Kit For Dummies.